GoogleCloudPlatform/spanner-migration-tool/README.md

 `format` Specifies the format of the file.
 This param is also optional, and defaults to `dump`.
 This may be extended in future to support other formats such as `csv`, `avro` etc.

+`host` Specifies the host name for the source database.
+If not specified in case of direct connection to the source database, HarbourBridge fetches it from the environment variables.

+`user` Specifies the user for the source database.
+If not specified in case of direct connection to the source database, HarbourBridge fetches it from the environment variables.

+`dbName` Specifies the name of the source database.
+If not specified in case of direct connection to the source database, HarbourBridge fetches it from the environment variables.

+`port` Specifies the port for the source database.
+If not specified in case of direct connection to the source database, HarbourBridge fetches it from the environment variables.

+`password` Specifies the password for the source database.
+If not specified in case of direct connection to the source database, HarbourBridge fetches it from the environment variables.

+`streamingCfg` Optional flag.
+Specifies the file path for streaming config.
+Please note that streaming migration is only supported for MySQL and Oracle databases currently.

 ### Target Profile